ICU-UCI/ICU-UCI.github.io/_posts/2019-08-08-text-and-typography.md

 ## Footnote

-Click the hook will locate the footnote. [^footnote]
+Click the hook will locate the footnote[^footnote].

 ## Image